What Is the CPA Exam?

 Who Takes This Exam?

-The CPA exam is taken by accounting graduates and professionals pursuing careers in public accounting (audit, tax, advisory), corporate accounting, government accounting, and financial reporting.
-The CPA license is a legal requirement for certain activities (such as issuing audit opinions) and a de facto requirement for advancement at most accounting firms.
+The CPA exam is for accounting graduates and professionals headed into public accounting (audit, tax, advisory), corporate accounting, government accounting, and financial reporting.
+The license is a legal requirement for certain work (issuing audit opinions, for one) and a de facto requirement for advancement at most accounting firms.

-Most candidates are recent accounting graduates or early-career professionals at public accounting firms.
-Many firms encourage (or require) employees to pass the CPA exam within their first two years.
-Career changers with the required education credits also sit for the exam.
+Most candidates are recent accounting graduates or early-career staff at public accounting firms.
+Many firms push (or require) employees to pass within their first two years.
+Career changers who have the required education credits sit for it too.

-The CPA is state-licensed, meaning eligibility requirements vary by jurisdiction.
-Most states require 150 semester hours of education (more than a standard bachelor's degree) and a concentration in accounting courses.
+The CPA is state-licensed, so eligibility shifts by jurisdiction.
+Most states want 150 semester hours of education (more than a standard bachelor's degree) and a concentration in accounting courses.

 Exam Structure and Format